 But are advertisers willing to pay for those benefits?
 Early reports say yes.

-Sonja Kristiansen of Virool, a native video ad marketplace, claims that publishers are selling outstream placements for a CPM (cost per thousand impressions) as high as $45, which puts them in the same pricing category as pre-roll ads on YouTube and Hulu.
+Virool’s Sonja Kristiansen, a native video ad marketplace, claims that publishers are selling outstream placements for a CPM as high as $45.
+This puts them in the same pricing category as pre-roll ads on YouTube and Hulu.